 What would qualify as a shipping charge correction?

-- Incorrect or missing package dimensions resulting in corrected DIM weight
+- Inaccurate or missing package dimensions resulting in corrected DIM weight

 - Missing package dimensions resulting in additional surcharges (like Additional Handling, Large Package Surcharge, and Over the Maximum)